apiato/documentation/docs/optional-components/repositories.md

 //....
 ```

-Note: If the Repository belongs to Model with a name different than its Container name, the Repository class of that Model must set the property `$container` and define the Container name.
+Note: If the Repository belongs to Model with a name different from its Container name, the Repository class of that Model must set the property `$container` and define the Container name.

 **Example:**